EJprojectmanager/EJprojectmanager/README.md

 # Hello🌱, I'm Coach Elaine Jackson!

 ### Detailed Project Manager :
 Elaine Jackson is a highly qualified Project Manager Coach and Corporate Trainer with extensive experience in project management, PMO (Project Management Office) leadership, and holistic project management consulting.
 With a background in business and a range of certifications, including PMP (Project Management Professional) and CB-PMO (Certified Business Project Management Office), she has become a trusted resource in the field of project management.
-As an authorized RMCLS (Resource Management and Consulting Services) Training Partner, Elaine is committed to providing exceptional training and guidance to project managers seeking to excel in their careers.
+As a Training Partner, Elaine is committed to providing exceptional training and guidance to project managers seeking to excel in their careers.

 ### Key Qualifications:

 - Bachelor of Science (BS) degree in a relevant field.
 - PMP (Project Management Professional) certification.
 - CB-PMO (Certified Business Project Management Office) certification.
-- Authorized RMCLS Training Partner status.
+- Sustainability Certification
+- Fractional Program Manager (Team open for hire)

 <br>